-REQ-CICD-FUN-1 The 3GPP Management system shall be able to support testing partial feature testing of the upgraded network functions.
+REQ-CICD-FS-FUN-1 The 3GPP Management system shall be able to support partial feature testing of the upgraded network functions.

-REQ-CICD-FUN-1 The 3GPP Management system shall be able to activate and deactivate certain features of an NF in an operational network.
+REQ-CICD-FS-FUN-2 The 3GPP Management system shall be able to activate and deactivate certain features of an NF in an operational network.

 6.3.3 Possible Solutions